exonum/exonum-doc/src/get-started/java-binding.md

 On first step, we generate a common (also known as "template") part of node configuration.
-This command is only needed to be run once per network, and the resulting file may bedistributed among every node for the next step.
+This command is only needed to be run once per network, and the resulting file may be distributed among every node for the next step.
+However, the resulting file is not machine-specific and depends on passed arguments only.
+Therefore, each administrator can run this command locally and do not distribute the file.

-We provide a path to resulting configuration file and a count of validator nodes in the network.
+We provide a path to resulting configuration file and a number of validator nodes in the network.

 ```$sh
 $ exonum-java generate-template \